 - If the foreign investment has limited budget and the dealings will mostly be conducted with isolated clients and foreign companies, GK will be the right choice for this type of business.

-- If an investor has a future plan to add up other investors or have an intention to redistribute shares or sell shares than we recommend KK policy.
+- If an investor has a future plan to add up other investors or have an intention to redistribute shares or sell shares than we recommend KK policy and income tax return Japan.

 - Choosing GK would be the right choice if investor wish to distribute profits with variable percentage which might be different from actual investment rate.
 This profit rate however, will be equalized through workforce, knowledge sharing, which is other than financial support.